|

 4. Variety collecting is the next logical progression and can take many forms,

-The effort to document all the identified Liberty Seated Dime die varieties in comprehensive detail has been a major undertaking.
-The amount of digital imaging required to properly illustrate the location of die markers has dictated a digital format, culminating with the web-book publishing approach.
-Since personal computers and web browsing have become common place in our American society, I have chosen the html programming language viewable through either Microsoft's Internet Explorer or Netscapes' Navigator as the basis for documenting and presenting the entire library of Seated Dime varieties.
-Images have been generated with a 36 bit scanner or with a Nikon CoolPix 995 digital camera and a stereo microscope.
-The images have received subsequent processing through commercial digital imaging processing software.
-Some images have been enhanced to remove scratches or marks on the plate coins for overall quality of the end product.
-Usage of links has been significant within the web-book.
-Being the book's best customer, I developed a product that allowed for rapid attribution of Seated Dime varieties featured at coin conventions, on dealer internet sites or eBay from my home or business personal computers.
-By incorporating the individual date denticle ruler tables and reverse die mintmark guides, variety attribution became much easier and less time consuming.
-I hope that readers will come to the same conclusion once they become familiar with this web-book.
+The effort to document all Liberty Seated Dime die varieties in comprehensive detail has been a major undertaking.
+The amount of digital imaging required to properly illustrate the location of die markers dictated a digital format, culminating with the web-book publishing approach.
+Since personal computers and web browsing are common place in our American society, I chose the html programming language viewable via Microsoft's Internet Explorer or other similar web browsers as the basis for documenting and presenting the entire library of Seated Dime varieties.
+Images were generated with a 36 bit scanner (until 2001) or with a Nikon CoolPix 995 digital camera and a stereo microscope.
+Each image receives subsequent processing through commercial digital imaging processing software.
+Some images are enhanced to remove scratches or marks on the plate coins for overall quality of the end product.
+As time allows, I am attempting to regenerate all of the scanner images as their visual quality is no longer consistent with results from a digital camera.
+Usage of links is significant within the web-book to improve ease of use.

 This web-book remains a work in progress and the contents are the author's best effort to report years of findings in an organized fashion.
 Many die varieties wait to be discovered.
-Common dates will need many more years of research to uncover undocumented dies and die marriages.
-Some of the varieties in this book may be challenged or disputed, as individuals are motivated to re-investigate their collections as a result of the new information in this web-book.
+Common dates will need more years of research to uncover undocumented dies and die marriages.
+Some of the varieties in this book may be challenged or disputed, as individuals are motivated to re-investigate their collections as a result of published information within this web-book.
+Several fellow die variety collectors have also be essential for adding incremental content.
 I hope that readers will understand that future revisions are very likely and will continue.
-Once again, the published information in this web-book is my current understanding of each date's die varieties at the time of publishing.
+Once again, the published information in this web-book is constantly updated to include the most recent findings by the author and supporting contributors.
+Continual updating is not possible with hardbound books.

-Finally, I encourage the current and future collectors of the Liberty Seated Dime series to closely examine their coins.
-There is a wealth of information about the practices and outcomes of the minting process available through the close examination of coins that we collect today.
-We should also remember that we are the curators of our collections and that many generations to come will be enjoying the coins that we shelter and preserve today.
+Finally, I encourage the current and future collectors of the Liberty Seated dime series to closely examine their coins.
+There is a wealth of information about the practices and outcomes of the minting process available through the close inspection of coins that are collected today.
+We should also remember that we are the curators of our collections and that many generations to come will continue to enjoy the coins that we shelter and preserve today.